 Another excellent feature of Google’s MDM is that admins can block non-compliant devices.
 Furthermore, admins can decide what constitutes a non-compliant device in this context.
 These automated rule sets require advanced mobile management features, and only super admins can commit them to policy.

-Consequently, the ability to create custom rules means that Google’s MDM can fulfill just about any MDM requirement.
+Consequently, the ability to create custom rules means that Google’s MDM can fulfil just about any MDM requirement.
 Google isn’t the only MDM that has this functionality.
 IBM’s InfoSphere MDM allows for the creation of external rules, as does Microsoft’s Office 365.
 However, Google’s MDM may be considered more user-friendly.
 A neat GUI provides admins with blank or predefined templates to control rules, events conditions and actions.

 Each device-management rule starts with an event that happens on a managed mobile device.
 When the event is detected, the rule checks for any conditions you specify.
 If the conditions are met, an action is carried out.
 You can create your own rule or work with a predefined template.
 You can assign a rule to your whole domain, an organizational unit, or a group in Google Groups.Google